Close

 No-Fault Insurance Rules in Texas

-Two types of insurance systems are used throughout the country, commonly known as “fault” and “no-fault” insurance.
-These two types of insurance work in profoundly different ways and have completely different methods for victims to recover compensation for an accident they partially caused.
+Two types of insurance systems are used throughout the country: “fault” and “no-fault” insurance.
+These work in profoundly different ways and have completely different methods for victims to recover compensation for accidents they partially caused.
 Texas is a fault-based insurance state, but it is important to understand how each type works and how Texas’s rules will impact your case.

-In states with no-fault insurance rules, car accident victims can recover compensation for damages like medical expenses and lost wages by filing a claim with their own insurance provider.
-They will typically receive that compensation regardless of who was at fault for the accident.
-Hence the name “no-fault.”
-This has obvious benefits for drivers who are partially or fully responsible for causing an accident since their financial losses will be covered without the issue of liability being raised.
+In no-fault states, car accident victims can recover compensation for damages like medical expenses and lost wages by filing claims with their own insurance providers.
+They may receive compensation regardless of who was at fault for the accident.
+This benefits drivers who are partially or fully responsible for an accident since their financial losses would be covered without raising the issue of liability.
 However, no-fault insurance rules generally prevent victims from filing lawsuits unless they suffer serious injuries.

-Recovering compensation for a car accident both drivers caused in a fault-based insurance state like Texas can be more challenging.
+Recovering compensation for a car accident caused by both drivers in a fault-based insurance state like Texas can be more challenging.
 Fortunately, our Texas car accident lawyers can review your case to determine the best way to fight liability claims against you.
-In a fault-based insurance state, the issue of fault is paramount to recovering compensation.
-This is because injured parties must file a third-party insurance claim against the driver they are claiming caused their injuries with that driver’s insurance company.
+In a fault-based state, injured parties must file third-party insurance claims against the drivers they claim caused their injuries with that driver’s insurance company.
 Since this system is adversarial, insurance companies will not pay claims for accidents their policyholder did not cause.
-Unlike no-fault insurance states, however, car accident victims can file a lawsuit to pursue damages, whether or not they filed an insurance claim first.
+Unlike no-fault insurance states, car accident victims can file a lawsuit to pursue damages, whether or not they filed an insurance claim first.

-If you and the other driver are both at fault for your car accident, you can still recover compensation under Texas’s modified comparative negligence rules, discussed below.
-As Texas is an at-fault state, you can do this by filing either an insurance claim or a lawsuit.
-If you share any blame for the accident, an insurance company might be tough to deal with, but you are entitled to compensation.
+If you and the other driver are both at fault, you can still recover compensation under Texas’s modified comparative negligence rules, discussed below.
+As Texas is an at-fault state, you can file an insurance claim or a lawsuit.
+If you share any blame, an insurance company might be tough to deal with, but you are entitled to compensation.
 In some cases, it is best to file a lawsuit and let the question of liability be decided by a judge or jury rather than an insurance company primarily concerned with saving money.

 The “Proportionate Responsibility” Rule in Texas